w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## Why use a Proxy?

 Proxies are useful because they add in a layer of security.
-Rather than using funds in one sole account, smaller accounts with unique roles complete tasks for the main stash account.
+Rather than using funds in a single account, smaller accounts with unique roles complete tasks for the main stash account.
 This drives attention away from the main account and to proxies.

 ## Creating Proxies